pmp-p/pmp-p/README.md

 ### Hi there 👋

+NOTE : pydk for python+webassembly is getting obsoleted by pygbag which will allow soon to load pygame/Harfang3D/Panda3d CPython wheels directly from http servers.

 - For those coming here to *use* Panda3D/CPython on android and browser, you need to clone PyDK and trigger the Github action CI to get the artifacts for all android architectures ( ~400 MiB download ).